 If you have been issued a Queen's Procurement Credit Card (P-Card), your responsibilities include ensuring that monthly reconciliations are completed on time.
 All transactions must be reviewed and settled monthly as per the posted dates on the SPS website .
 The Organization Short Name used on the Access Online Website is qu (site is not case sensitive).

 It is the cardholders responsibility to ensure there card is reconciled each month by the posted dates either by themselves or designated individual who the cardholder may give authority to.
 Failure to reconcile on a monthly basis will result in the card being cancelled.
 Copies of the approved reconciliations/statements must be kept on file with original copies of receipts attached.
 As previously noted, these must be kept for a minimum of 7 years (longer terms may be required for research projects).

-You may also contact the Credit Card Program Assistant for one on one training specific to Queen's University which we are happy to provide anytime.
+You may also contact the Credit Card Program Manager for one on one training specific to Queen's University which we are happy to provide anytime.

 With the authority to purchase comes the responsibility for maintaining adequate documentation of the transaction.
 It is the responsibility of each unit to develop a process and assign responsibility for document retention in accordance with Queen's University's Records Management Policy.

 Purchasing Card transactions are posted to the P-Card settlement system usually within 1 to 3 business days.